Wave propagation on microstate geometries: Slow decay of waves on two charge microstate geometries

-In the next section, we shall use ``Agmon estimates'' to prove that, away from $r = 0$ the eigenfunction $u_r$ is exponentially suppressed in $\mu_\ell$.
-In particular, we can prove the following estimate: for all $\epsilon > 0$, there exists some $\delta > 0$ such that

-Consequently, assuming for the moment the validity of equation (\ref{equation Agmon bootstrap}), the contribution to the integrals in equation (\ref{equation dLambda domega}) from the region $y \geq C (\mu_\ell)^{-\frac{1}{2} + \epsilon}$ is exponentially suppressed in $\mu_\ell$; in particular, it is $\mathcal{O}(1)$ at large $\mu_\ell$.
+Equation \eqref{equation Agmon bootstrap} (which we will justify in the following section) implies that the contribution to the integrals in equation \eqref{equation dLambda domega} from the region $y \geq C (\mu_\ell)^{-\frac{1}{2} + \epsilon}$ is exponentially suppressed in $\mu_\ell$; in particular, it is $\mathcal{O}(1)$ at large $\mu_\ell$.
 In the complement of this region, we have the bound (for sufficiently large $\mu_\ell$):

 where we have also restricted to $b \leq b_{\text{max}}$.

 Now, combining the above calculations, we find that, for $b \leq b_{\text{max}}$

 where we may choose $\epsilon$ to be arbitrarily small.
 Hence, for sufficiently large $\mu_\ell$, this is bounded away from zero.
 In fact, for all sufficiently large $\mu_\ell$ we have the bound